SeanLiu122/SurvivalArena/README.md

 This project was packaged for Windows 64-bit.
 Better to download and run it on a Windows OS 64-bit.

 ### Installing
-Clone or download the project, and then launch the .exe file.
+Clone the project with the git tool, and then launch the Survival.exe file.
 * Youtube video to show around the project:

 ## Acknowledgments